Schrat: Local lore

 The term Schrat (or its variants) is thought to have occurred more widely in the sense of "house sprite" in the past.
 According to belief from the 15th century, every house has a schreczlein which, if honored by the inhabitants of the house, gives its human owners property and honor.

 But the sense of Schrat as a Hausgeist or kobold only survived in Southeastern Germany, and West Slavic Regions.
 More specifically, Schrat as domestic sprite is particularly known in Bavaria (the Upper Palatinate, the Fichtel Mountains extending to Czechia; also Vogtland which spills into Saxony and Thuringia), and the Austrian provinces of Styria and Carinthia.
 In these parts (Southeastern Germany and Austria), the Schrat remains more akin to a domestic kobold, only occasionally appearing as an incubus.
 The form Schrezala was current in the Fichtelgebirge (Note: Also Schretselein in Fichtelgebirge, according to Zapf.) and Vogtland.

 In Styria, the forms Schrätel, Schratel are glossed as penates (hearth deities) c.
 1500.
 (Note: "Schrätel, Schratel = penates.
 Vocabularius anno 1506, Graz University in Styria, apud ZfVk8 p.
 464, cited by Ranke (1936) n9).)
-The Schratl of Carinthia is said to manifests itself as sunlight patterns on walls in Mölltal and Lesachtal valleys, as a small blue flame or a red face popping out the window in Gailtal; he is considered invisible in Drautal, but perceptible by the noises in the walls similar to the cutting-sound of scythes, while the Carinthian Schratelmannel (Schrat manikin) is also reputed to make knocking noises in the bedroom walls at night like a Kobold or poltergeist.
+The Schratl of Carinthia is said to manifest itself as sunlight patterns on walls in the Mölltal and Lesachtal valleys, as a small blue flame or a red face popping out the window in Gailtal; he is considered invisible in Drautal, but perceptible by the noises in the walls similar to the cutting-sound of scythes, while the Carinthian Schratelmannel (Schrat manikin) is also reputed to make knocking noises in the bedroom walls at night like a Kobold or poltergeist.
 The Schratl of Styria is said to be a grunting little man dressed in red or green.

 In Styria and Carinthia, the Schratl dwells inside the stove, expecting to be given millet gruel for its services.
 In Styria, this stove or oven (called Schratlofen; Schrat stove) might also be a solitary rock formation or rock hole rather than a true stove.
 When summoned, it sits down on the doorstep.